decaporg/decap-cms/website/content/docs/custom-widgets.md

 ## Creating a custom widget using JSX syntax with a build step

-A boilerplate for creating Netlify CMS widgets.

 Widgets are inputs for the Netlify CMS editor interface.
 It's a React component that receives user input and outputs a serialized value.
 Those are the only rules - the component can be extremely simple, like text input, or extremely complicated, like a full-blown markdown editor.
 They can make calls to external services, and generally do anything that JavaScript can do.

+We have created a boilerplate for creating Netlify CMS widgets.
+You can check the [netlify-cms-widget-starter](https://github.com/netlify/netlify-cms-widget-starter) out for a starter project to fork.
 The starter currently provides a basic string widget, which you can customize, extend, or replace entirely with your own widget.

 ### [](https://github.com/netlify/netlify-cms-widget-starter#getting-started)Getting started